scottleechua/scottleechua.github.io/_posts/2022-01-01-self-hosting-ghost-on-google-cloud.md

 7. Select Overview > Advanced Actions (in the right sidebar) > `Pause Cloudflare on site` while finishing setup.

 #### Set up Mailgun
 1. Make a [Mailgun account](https://signup.mailgun.com/new/signup) under the `Flex` plan.
 You'll be asked to confirm a phone number and put your card details on file.
+For the latest on how to access the `Flex` plan, check [this forum thread](https://forum.ghost.org/t/mailgun-flex-plan-deprecated/60120).
 2. Select `Add a custom domain`:
    - Domain name: `mg.ghostblog.com`
    - Domain region: `US` (unless your website requires within-`EU` data processing)